 In Prague, climate change has been manifested by air temperature increase, increase in urban heat island impacts and increased number of heat waves.
 According to climate models, the impact shall be even deeper in future.
 Annual precipitation totals are to be similar to current ones, but winter precipitation totals are predicted to increase, while summer ones are to decrease.
 The number of days without precipitation and that of drought period days shall significantly increase.
 Higher intensity and more pronounced extreme fluctuations in torrential rainfalls as well as frequency and length in the periods without precipitation and in droughts have also been projected.
 Frequency and intensity have also been increasing in other extreme weather events (e.g., thunderstorms, hailstorms or strong winds).

+The design and implementation of appropriate adaptation measures can gradually mitigate these negative impacts and create acceptable living conditions for the inhabitants of Prague.
 More detailed data provided by the study Analysis and projection of climate change impacts in Prague, CzechGlobe 2016 are available at www.portalzp.eu.

 Extreme temperatures and lower air quality will pronounce heat wave impacts on human affecting larger areas and thus higher proportion of human population in the Capital City of Prague.